scribu/wp-front-end-editor/readme.txt

 To edit something, just double-click it.

-Current Features
+*Current Features*

-    * edit title or content
+* edit title, content and tags
-    * works for posts and pages
+* works with posts and pages
 * should work with any theme
 * lightweight

 == Installation ==